oizumi-lab/GWTune/README.md

 5. `simulation`: Synthetic data illustrating differences between supervised alignment and unsupervised alignment

 ### Using and Citing the toolbox
-If you use this toolbox in your research and find it useful, please cite the following papers.
+If you use this toolbox in your research and find it useful, please cite the following papers and give a star ⭐.

 [1] Toolbox for Gromov-Wasserstein optimal transport: Application to unsupervised alignment in neuroscience
 Masaru Sasaki*, Ken Takeda*, Kota Abe, Masafumi Oizumi